 We discuss basic properties such as the distribution of the number of points in any given area, or the distribution of the distance to the nearest neighbor.
 Bernouilli lattice processes have been used as models in financial problems.
 Most of the papers on this topic are hard to read, but here we discuss the concepts in simple English.
 Interesting number theory problems about sums of squares, deeply related to these lattice processes, are also discussed.
 Finally, we show how to identify if a particular realization is from a Bernouilli lattice process, a Poisson process, or a combination of both.

 See below a realization of a Bernouilli process on the regular hexagonal lattice.
 The main feature of such a process is that the point locations are fixed, not random.
 But whether a point is "fired" or not (that is, marked in blue) is purely random and independent of whether any other point is fired or not.
-The probability for a point to be fired is a Bernouilly variable of parameter p
+The probability for a point to be fired is a Bernouilly variable of parameter p.

 Figure 1: realization of Bernouilli hexagonal lattice process